eheisman/dssrip/README.md

 `dssrip` is a package of R functions to read data from HEC-DSS file by making calls to the Java methods exposed in HEC-DSSVue's scripting capability.

 Provided under MIT license without warranty.
+Minimal support will be provided outside of my organization.

 # About branches
 `dssrip` is being significantly rewritten to fix a number of issues with the latest versionss of `rJava` and `R` itself.
 The existing branches are: